 Colonel Jane Davis OBE QVRM TD DL

 Colonel Davis trained as a nurse at St Stephen’s Hospital London, qualifying in 1976.
-She has spent her nursing career in the NHS mainly at London Hospitals, within A&E and Critical Care.
-Col Davis is currently the Secondary Care Nurse on the board of the Governing Body of NHS Camden Clinical Commissioning Group and is a registrant panel member with the UK Nursing and Midwifery Council, where she sits as a Chair on panels of the conduct and competence hearings.
-She is also on the Board of The HALO Trust, the Museum of Military Medicine and the Lord Mayor’s Big Curry Lunch Committee.
+She has spent her nursing career in the NHS mainly at London Hospitals, within in A&E and Critical Care.
+Most recently until April 2020 as the Secondary Care Nurse on the board of the Governing Body of NHS Camden Clinical Commissioning Group.
+She is a registrant panel member with the UK Nursing and Midwifery Council, where she sits as a Chair on panels of the conduct and competence hearings.
+She is also on the Board of The HALO Trust, is a member of the Development Board for Breast Care Haven and sits on the Lord Mayor’s Big Curry Lunch Committee.

 She was commissioned as a Lieutenant into the Territorial Army in 1981, joining 217 London General Hospital (Volunteers).
 She remained with the London Field Hospital until 2003 when she was promoted to Colonel and took command of 306 Field Hospital.
 In 2006 she was appointed as TA Col Nursing at 2nd Med Bde and in 2009 as Deputy Commander of 2nd Med Bde, the post she held until her retirement in Sept 2015.

 Colonel Davis was deployed to Afghanistan in 2011 as the Senior Nurse for the Role 3 Hospital at Camp Bastion.
-She was appointed as one of the two Colonels Commandant of the QARANC in 2014.
+She was the Colonel Commandant of the QARANC from 2014 to 2020.

 She was awarded the Territorial Decoration in 1994, the QVRM in the New Year’s Honours in 2001 and the OBE in the New Year’s Honours in 2012.

 She served from 2005 to 2009 as the Queens Honorary Nurse.